acostajake/gql/README.md

 Using the provided JSON data representing a collection of meal recipes, create a micro frontend application that meets the following criteria:

+* Use the public graphql api provided by yelp, for more information, see [here](https://www.yelp.com/developers/graphql/guides/intro).
+* Provide way for the user to specify a location by zip code and distance.
-* Display a list (or table) of recipes.
+* Display a list (or table) of businesses that match the search parameters.
-* Allow filtering of recipes by a single ingredient.
+* Allow filtering of recipes by category.
-* Add checkboxes to allow selection of multiple recipes.
+* Add a way for users to "favorite" certain businesses (state should be completely client-side)
-* Show an alphabetically ordered list of distinct ingredients for the selected recipes.
+* Show an alphabetically ordered list of favorite businesses.
 This should update as recipes are selected / unselected.
-* Persist the selections locally and regenerate the view on page refresh.
+* Persist the favorite list locally and regenerate the view on page refresh.
 * In a README note any required setup to be able to run the app, such as modifying hosts file, etc.